Are you excited by the idea of lowering your car? Can’t decide between Lowering Springs vs. Coilovers? It’s fine because you are not alone.

-But before you decide, read on to learn the differences between Lowering Springs vs. Coilovers because they offer more or less similar functions.
+But before you decide, read on to learn the differences between lowering springs and coilovers because they offer more or less similar functions.

 What Are Coilovers?

 The lowering springs vs. coilovers debate is a pretty common one.
-This is because they are both great alternatives to each other since they allow you to adjust your ride height.
+This is because they are both great alternatives.

-More importantly, coilovers also allow you to adjust your ride height instead of making you stuck in one setting, like lowering springs.
+More importantly, the purpose of coilovers is to allow you to adjust your ride height instead of making you stuck in one setting, like lowering springs.

 What Do Coilovers Do?